jjnietoc/todo-app/README.md

 # To Do App

-This is a simple app that let's you:
+This is a simple app that lets you:

 - **Create** an account.
 - **Add** multiple to-do items.